 Acupressure Points for Back Pain – Important Tips

-Back pain is one of the most common pains in the body and is mostly caused by trauma
+Back pain is one of the most common pains in the body and is mainly caused by trauma.

-This can be from straining one’s back at work while lifting something, sports injuries, car accidents, etc. Sometimes, one will need chiropractic treatment, massage, acupuncture, and physiotherapy treatment.
+This can be caused by straining one’s back at work while lifting, sports injuries, car accidents, or other similar events.
+Sometimes, chiropractic treatment, massage, Acupuncture, and physiotherapy are necessary.

-However, as with Acupuncture, where one uses fine needles inserted into the skin, there is a more supple way of ridding oneself of back pain: Acupressure.
-When using acupressure points for back pain, one uses your elbow, fingers, or thumbs, relieving those parts that are suffering from pain.
+However, as with Acupuncture, where fine needles are inserted into the skin, there is a more gentle way of alleviating back pain: acupressure.
+When using acupressure points for back pain, one uses one’s elbow, fingers, or thumbs to relieve the parts suffering from pain.

 Always Consult a Doctor – Acupressure Points for Back Pain

-If you have back pain that does not go away after a couple of days, it is best to see your doctor and have it examined.
+If you experience back pain that persists for more than a few days, it is advisable to consult your doctor for an examination.
 Before opting for acupressure, our doctor may prescribe anti-inflammatory medication to help relieve the back pain.

-Alternatively, may refer you to a chiropractor, osteopath, or massage therapist if the pain persists.
-If one has normal back pain, it may not be serious; however, it can become a serious medical condition if one does not take care of it and these include:
+Alternatively, they may refer you to a chiropractor, osteopath, or massage therapist if the pain persists.
+If one has normal back pain, it may not be serious; however, it can become a serious medical condition if one does not take care of it, and these include:

-This is why it is important to visit your doctor to ensure that back pain does not become a serious medical condition.
-Acupressure treatment is suitable for normal back pain and will not cure serious back pain, especially if it is cancer-related.
+This is why it is essential to visit your doctor to ensure that back pain does not become a severe medical condition.
+Acupressure treatment is suitable for typical back pain and will not cure severe back pain, especially if it is cancer-related.

-If you decide to go the acupressure way after consulting with your doctor, make an appointment to see a Traditional Chinese Medicine practitioner to learn more about the available acupressure points for back pain.
+If you decide to try acupressure after consulting with your doctor, schedule an appointment with a Traditional Chinese Medicine practitioner to learn more about the available acupressure points for back pain.
 You may need about three treatments a week for about two weeks.

 Using Acupoints in the Back

-Apart from where one may observe back pain, certain Acupoints along one’s spine help alleviate pain, especially if they result naturally from picking up heavy objects, arthritis, and more.
+Apart from where one may experience back pain, specific Acupoints along the spine help alleviate pain, particularly if they result from activities such as lifting heavy objects, arthritis, and other conditions.

 These pressure points in the lower back are found just above the level of one’s hipbones within the Paraspinal muscles and are referred to as Acupoints B-23 and B-47.
 Stimulating these points on both sides of one’s spine helps to relieve painful lower back pain caused by pinched nerves or shooting leg pain.

-These acupressure points for lower back pain easily by yourself, and pressing down on these Acupoints with your thumb while holding them firmly for about one minute at a time and releasing them gradually will help to relieve pain.
+You can easily use these acupressure points for lower back pain.
+Pressing down on these Acupoints with your thumb while holding them firmly for about one minute at a time and releasing them gradually will help to relieve pain.

 Using Acupoints in the Hips

-For relieving lower back pain and hip pain, one can use the Acupoint found on one’s hips.
+To relieve lower back pain and hip pain, one can use the Acupoint found on Acupoints.
 This point is found further down your backside, often referred to as the B-48 point, and found a few inches on the side to the tailbone – and outwardly to the right over the dimples above your butt muscles.

 Using Acupoints in the Buttocks

-In the fleshiest part of one’s buttocks, the pressure point G-30 is slightly below B-48, specifically in the Piriformis muscle beneath your larger Gluteus Maximus muscles.
-Here, for best results, one needs to press down and inwards with gradual movements of the thumb to the center of your buttocks.
+In the fleshiest part of one’s buttocks, the pressure point G-30 is slightly below B-48, specifically in the Piriformis muscle beneath the larger Gluteus Maximus muscles.
+For best results, one needs to press down and inward with gradual movements of the thumb to the center of one’s buttocks.

 Hold firmly without applying too much pressure for a few minutes and release gradually without irritating the nerves in this area.
-When completing these acupressure points for back pain treatment, it is best to apply some ice wrapped in a thin towel and place it on the back and hip muscles for about 15 minutes.
-This helps with the bruising and tenderness found with acupressure treatment.
+When treating back pain with acupressure, it is best to apply ice wrapped in a thin towel to the back and hip muscles for approximately 15 minutes.
+This helps alleviate the bruising and tenderness often associated with acupressure treatment.

 Arm Acupoints for Back Pain

-When one uses acupressure or acupuncture, endorphins and serotonin are released in the body and act as a natural painkiller.
-Applying pressure between the thumb and forefinger, also known as LI-4, is effective for back pain and other ailments.
+When one uses acupressure or Acupuncture, endorphins and serotonin are released in the body, acting as natural painkillers.
+Applying pressure between the thumb and forefinger, specifically at LI-4, is effective for alleviating back pain and other ailments.

 Here, one can apply pressure while relaxing on a bed or sofa on this Acupoint for at least 10 seconds and release for 5 seconds – repeat this method at least three times.